 How to: Teach the Primary History Curriculum (KS1 & KS2)

-If you’re looking for history resources, explore this progressive primary history scheme of work for Years 1-6, created by Clive Davies who has an OBE for services to education, for FREE.
+If you’re looking for history resources, explore this progressive primary history scheme of work, created by Clive Davies who has an OBE for services to education, for FREE.
+Designed for teaching history from Years 1 through to Year 6, there is an activity for all.

-The History National Curriculum is designed to give children a broad overview of historical events and time periods.
-They’ll learn about cultures different from their own and people of significance so they have a greater understanding of the world around them.
+The History National Curriculum, for KS1 and KS2, is designed to give children a broad overview of historical events and time periods.
+They’ll learn about cultures different from their own and people of significance, so they have a greater understanding of the world around them.
+It's what makes this scheme of work so exciting to teach.

 - Understand changes that have occurred within living memory